dotnet/runtime/docs/design/features/byreflike-generics.md

 Supporting ByRefLike type as Generic parameters will impact the following IL instructions.

-Providing a ByRefLike type with these instructions remains invalid and `InvalidProgramException` will be thrown as described below.
+Providing a ByRefLike type to the `box` instructions remains invalid and `InvalidProgramException` will be thrown when detected.

-- `box` &ndash; When applied to ByRefLike types.
-- `constrained.callvirt` &ndash; If this IL sequence resolves to a method implemented on `object` or a default interface method.
+The `constrained.callvirt` sequence is valid if a ByRefLike type is provided.
+A `NotSupportedException` will be thrown at the callsite, if the target resolves to a method implemented on `object` or a default interface method.

 Throws `TypeLoadException` when pass a ByRefLike type.
 - `stsfld` / `ldsfld` &ndash; Type fields of a ByRefLike parameter cannot be marked `static`.